GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 optional.
 The *size* is the font size (usually in points) but **c**, **i** or **p** can be added to indicate a specific unit.
-The *fonttype* is the name (case sensitive!) of the font or its equivalent numerical ID (e.g., Helvetica-Bold or 1). *fill* specifies the gray shade, color or pattern of the text (see section `Specifying area fill attributes`_ above).
+The *fonttype* is the name (case sensitive!) of the font or its equivalent numerical ID (e.g., Helvetica-Bold or 1).
+The *fill* specifies the gray shade, color or pattern of the text (see section `Specifying area fill attributes`_ above).
 Optionally, you may append **=**\ *pen* to the *fill* value in order to draw a text outline.
-If you want to avoid that the outline partially obscures the text, append append **=~**\ *pen* instead; in that case only half the linewidth is plotted on the outside of the font only.
+If you want to avoid that the outline partially obscures the text, append **=~**\ *pen* instead; in that case only half the linewidth is plotted on the outside of the font only.
 If an outline is requested, you may optionally skip the text *fill* by setting it to **-**, in which case the full pen width